noncombatant/futils/src/main.md

 Rust’s regular expression library (`regex`) doesn’t follow the same rules as its string lexer (specifically `rustc_lexer::unescape`).

-The way to avoid this problem, express the input delimiter as a valid Rust regular expression; in the case of `NUL`, the hexadecimal byte literal `\x00` works:
+To avoid this problem, express the input delimiter as a valid Rust regular expression.
+In the case of `NUL`, the hexadecimal byte literal `\x00` works:

 ```
 files -R '\0' ... | map -r '\x00' ...